Your guide to Mumbai’s Public Transport System

-- Ticket prices range from Rs.
-20-40 for a single journey
+- Ticket prices range from INR 20-40 for a single journey.

-Public transport in Mumbai: the metro (Credit_Ashwin Kumar)
+Public transport in Mumbai – The metro (Photo Credit – Ashwin Kumar)

 Choosing a route:

-- The local cabs will do their best to overcharge, because in their minds, they think you can afford it and they need the money more than you do.
+- The local cabs will do their best to overcharge because, in their minds, they think you can afford it and they need the money more than you do.
 Don’t hold it against them.
-They are very often wonderful people who will give you some of the greatest conversation of your life.
+They are very often wonderful people who will give you some of the greatest conversations of your life.
 That said, try and follow the route on google maps to ensure they aren’t taking you the long way round.
 Before you leave your hotel, ask the reception for an estimated fare, and ALWAYS travel by meter, no matter what they insist.

-- As of 2016, the minimum fare is Rs.
-22 and increases at the rate of rs.1.5 per additional kilometre
+- As of 2016, the minimum fare is INR 22 and increases at the rate of INR 1.5 per additional kilometre.

 Kaali-peelis in Mumbai